You are using an outdated browser.

 Please upgrade your browser to improve your experience.

-Over the years we have expanded our reach beyond the 7-Eleven project.
-These projects include addressing the needs of the unhoused by providing brown bag meals and organizing clothing drives and hygiene product donations.
-During the pandemic we joined with local restaurants and caterers to bring meals to our front line workers and homeless shelters.
-Our current projects include our Annual Holiday Toy Drive, fundraising for cancer families/research and supporting the educational needs of children both locally and in India.
+Over the years, our impact has expanded far beyond the original 7-Eleven project.
+We’ve addressed the needs of the unhoused through brown bag meal deliveries, clothing drives, and hygiene product donations.
+We joined forces with local restaurants and caterers during the pandemic to feed frontline workers and support homeless shelters.
+Today, our ongoing initiatives include our Annual Holiday Toy Drive and supporting educational opportunities for children both locally and in India.

 Warm Regards,